codecypher/LearnAI/Level-0/ml/data_prep.md

 After executing the code above, the first column of the NumPy array X now holds the new color values which are encoded as follows: blue = 0, green = 1, red = 2 n

-However, we will make one of the most common mistakes in dealing with categorical data.
-Although the color values are not ordered, a ML algorithm will now assume that green is larger than blue, and red is larger than green.
-Thus, the results would not be optimal.
+However, we will make one of the most common mistakes in dealing with categorical data:

+Although the color values are not ordered, a ML algorithm will assume that green is larger than blue, and red is larger than green.
+Therefore, the results would not be optimal.

 A common workaround is to use a technique called _one-hot encoding_ to create a new dummy feature for each unique value in the nominal feature column.